USTC-TNS/TNSP/README.md

 TAT is a header-only c++ tensor library with support for Abelian [symmetry](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.82.050301) for tensor network

-The name "TAT" is a recursive acronym for "TAT is A Tensor library!", and it should be all uppercase.
+The name "TAT" is a recursive acronym for "TAT is A Tensor library!", and it should be all uppercase

 ## Prerequisites
 - c++ compiler with c++17 support(such as gcc7+, clang5+, msvc19.14+)